-Non-Designated Heritage Assets Reason for designation Significance of Asset NDHA1: West House, Guyzance Historic Integrity The former blacksmiths and forge in Guyzance dating from the middle ages with associated workings in surrounding NDHA2: Water Pump in field to south of Guyzance Historic Integrity Victorian water pump used by villagers on smallholdings.
+Non-Designated Heritage Assets Reason for designation Significance of Asset NDHA1: West House, Guyzance Historic Integrity The former blacksmiths and forge in Guyzance dating from the Middle Ages with associated workings in surrounding NDHA2: Water Pump in field to south of Guyzance Historic Integrity Victorian water pump used by villagers on smallholdings.
 NDHA3: Ridge and furrow fields to the south of Guyzance Village Historic Integrity Unusual ridge and furrow fled markings to the south of Guyzance village from the pre 20 th century times when villagers worked small holdings.
-The field is part of the fabric of Guyzance and critical for the atmosphere and tranquillity commented on in the Conservation Are appraisal.
+The field is part of the fabric of Guyzance and critical for the atmosphere and tranquillity commented on in the Conservation Area Appraisal.

-NDHA4: Ridge and furrow fields to the north of Guyzance Village Historic Integrity Ridge and furrow fled markings to the north of Guyzance village from the pre 20th century times when villagers worked small holdings.
-Also designated as LGS.
-NDHA5: Ridge and furrow fields to the east of Guyzance Village Historic Integrity Ridge and furrow fled markings to the east of Guyzance village from the pre 20th century times when villagers worked small holdings.
+NDHA4: Ridge and furrow fields to the north of Guyzance Village Historic Integrity Ridge and furrow fled markings to the north of Guyzance village from the pre 20 th century times when villagers worked small holdings.
+NDHA5: Ridge and furrow fields to the east of Guyzance Village Historic Integrity Ridge and furrow fled markings to the east of Guyzance village from the pre 20 th century times when villagers worked small holdings.
 The field is part of the fabric of Guyzance and critical for the atmosphere and tranquillity commented on in the Conservation Are NDHA6: Pill box north of Brainshaugh Historic Association World War II pill box situated north of Brainshaugh.
 One of a number of pill boxes in the Neighbourhood Area.

 NDHA7: North Lodge, Guyzance Historic Association Lodge constructed to the north of Guyzance Hall for staff accommodation.
 Previously called Gardener's Lodge as provided accommodation for the Hall gardener Mr Tweedy in 1911 census.
-NDHA8: Acklington airfield Historic Association The site of RAF Acklington that was an airfield in both world wars and hosted Fighter Command in WWII.
-The airfield closed in 1972 and became what is now HMP Northumberland.
-NDHA9: Pill Box Acklington Type 22 Historic Association Type 22 pillbox with wall on roof around the edge of the structure - probably for anti-aircraft gun position.
+NDHA8: Pill Box Acklington Type 22 Historic Association Type 22 pillbox with wall on roof around the edge of the structure - probably for anti-aircraft gun position.
 One of a number of pill boxes.
-NU 22403 01193

-NDHA10: Pill Box Acklington Hexagonal Historic Association Large hexagonal pillbox.
+NDHA9: Pill Box Acklington Hexagonal Historic Association Large hexagonal pillbox.
 One of a number of pillboxes.

-NU 22200 00689.
-NDHA11: Acklington village Historic The cottages and street in Acklington historic centre Association from the village hall, the vicinity of the church through to the school including the village water pump and other historic buildings associated with village life including the Church and Vicarage, with old well adjacent; Village Hall, rows of traditional single and two storey traditional stone houses on both sides of the road through the historic part of the village, including the old Smithy on the corner.
+NDHA10: Acklington village historic centre excluding the nine listed buildings Historic Association The cottages and street in Acklington from the village hall, the vicinity of the church through to the school including historic buildings associated with village life including the Village Hall, rows of traditional single and two storey traditional stone houses on both sides of the road through the historic part of the village.
 A well is also situated just outside the historic core on the road north out of the village.

-NDHA12: Cow byre south of Waterside Cottage Historic Association Cow byre constructed in 1860s of historic interest and possibly part of Barnhill Farm lands which pre-date Guyzance Hall.
+Listed buildings are excluded.
+NDHA11: Cow byre south of Waterside Cottage Historic Association Cow byre constructed in 1860s of historic interest and possibly part of Barnhill Farm lands which pre-date Guyzance Hall.
 Modern roof added as replacement to original slate roof.
-NDHA13: WWII monument at Guyzance weir Historic Association Monument to the ten soldiers drowned while taking part in a military exercise at Guyzance Bridge on the River Coquet.
-NDHA14: Hemmel to north of Guyzance Hall Historic Association Isolated hemmel to the north of Guyzance Hall.
+NDHA12: WWII monument at Guyzance weir Historic Association Monument to the ten soldiers drowned while taking part in a military exercise at Guyzance Bridge on the River Coquet.